chaseruskin/orbit/docs/src/topic/dst.md

 Remember that this identifier could appear again at the same namespace level (since its global across all source code files), even if it has a different interface/implementation.

-Now imagine you are integrating HDL code from various existing ips.
+Now imagine you are integrating HDL code from various existing projects.
 As you instantiate modules within larger modules, you realize there exists another module named `nand_g` in the hierarchy, but this one has a different behavior and port interface than the previously defined `nand_g` circuit from the "lab1/" directory.

 Filename: lab3/nand_g.v
 ``` verilog